GAIA — Gaia, Inc.

 4. Bad News, Challenges, or Points of Concern

-• Reliance on Core Business: Future growth is heavily dependent on the core SVOD business, with new initiatives like Igniton contributing minimally at this stage.
+- Reliance on Core Business: Future growth is primarily dependent on the core SVOD business, with new initiatives like Igniton expected to contribute but not significantly impact revenue in the near term.

 5. Notable Q&A Insights

-• Price Increase Impact: Management expressed confidence in the ability of customers to absorb price increases due to enhanced value offerings, with lower churn observed post-increase.
+- Price Sensitivity: Management expressed confidence in customer willingness to pay higher prices due to enhanced value offerings, with lower churn rates observed post-price increase.

-• Cash Utilization: Plans for free cash flow remain focused on operational stability, with no immediate plans for acquisitions or share buybacks discussed.
+- Cash Utilization: Plans for the cash generated from free cash flow were not detailed, with management emphasizing a strong business model without immediate plans for acquisitions or share buybacks.